GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The Analytical Engine does not occupy common ground with mere 'calculating machines.'
-It holds a position wholly its own, and the considerations it suggests are more interesting in their nature.
+> ### Nobody knows how to build really complicated hardware systems, so designing hardware tends to be simpler.
+Software is much more complicated.
 >
-> ~ *Ada Lovelace*
+> ~ *Butler Lampson*

 ---
 ## 🏎 Quick Facts